yungchou/contoso.insurance/Hands-on lab/Before the HOL - Building a resilient IaaS architecture.md

     >**Note**: If you are using a trial subscription or one that you know has a restriction on the number of cores, you may use a smaller virtual machine size such as DS1\_V2.

 6. Select the **Management** tab.
-Choose your local timezone and select an auto-shutdown time that will not impact your work on the lab.
+Choose your local time zone and select an auto-shutdown time that will not impact your work on the lab.
 Click **Review + create**.

     ![The management tab with default options shown for shutdown time and time zone.](images/Setup/2019-06-13-17-53-20.png "Management tab")